 The Little Shell Powwow is unique in that our tribe is a State recognized tribe and not yet federally recognized by the United States Government.
 We lost our recognition when we were disenfranchised from Turtle Mountain Reservation in the 1892 McCumber Agreement often referred to as the 10 cent treaty.
 The Little Shell Powwow will be held at the historic First People’s Buffalo Jump State Park.
 The site is sacred to American Indians.
 The arbor was constructed by members of the Little Shell Chippewa, Rocky Boy Chippewa and Saginaw Chippewa.
 Representing a large portion of Native peoples that lived on Hill 57, Moccasin Flats and other regions across Montana, First Peoples Buffalo Jump State Park has greeted visitors from around the world and on behalf of all the members of the Chippewa nations and all American Indians look forward to celebrating our life through prayer and culture at this years Little Shell Powwow.

-This year, the Little Shell Traditional Powwow on August 25 will display the traditional elements of a Powwow.
+The Little Shell Traditional Powwow will display the traditional elements of a Powwow.
 Set on the scenic range of First People’s Buffalo Jump State Park, the Little Shell Traditional Powwow will honor Native American tradition by featuring drumming, dancing, and traditional dress, crafts, children activities, displays, exhibits, and native food.
 Visitors are encouraged to attend to experience history and heritage first-hand.
 2020 Powwow dates will be announced soon.

 Special thanks to Karlene Faulkner and Richard Parenteau for images, information, and cultural standards for attending and experiencing an authentic Powwow.